SlicerMorph/W_2020/Lab11_SlicerPlusPlus/README.md

 In this exercise, we will align two meshes using landmark (fiducial) registration.

-Download the zip file "fiducial.registration.data.zip" from GitHub.
-Load both meshes into Slicer.
-Make the rotated mesh red, and the other blue.
+Download the MRB file "fiducial_registration.mrb" from GitHub.
+Load the scene to Slicer.
+There should be two meshes and one fiducial markup list.
+You can turn off the visibility of the landmarks if you'd like.
 <img src="./images/fiducialreg.png">

 Find and open ``Fiducial Registration Wizard`` module.
 In the "From Fiducials" and "To Fiducials" sections, select "Create new MarkupsFiducial" option, and in the "Registration Result (from->to) Transform" section, select "Create new LinearTransform as" option and name the transform something like "red_to_blue".
 Make sure the "result transform type" is rigid, and "Point matching method" is automatic.